NordicSemiconductor/pc-nrfconnect-ble/doc/docs/troubleshooting.md

 nrfjprog -e -f <nrf51 or nrf52>
 ```

-In Windows: If you receive the error **Could not load nrfjprog DLL**, verify that [nRF Command Line Tools](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools/download#infotabs) are installed.
+On Windows: If you receive the error **Could not load nrfjprog DLL**, verify that [nRF Command Line Tools](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools/download#infotabs) are installed.

+!!! info "Note"
+      nRF Command Line Tools are officially deprecated and are being replaced by nRF Util.
+Use nRF Util for all related tasks going forward.

 ## macOS J-Link Issue